UrchinGG/Starfish-Proxy/README.md

+# Disclaimer

+### This is the **legacy** version of Starfish, deprecated in favor of the rewritten premium Starfish v2 (still in development).
+This version will not recieve further updates.
+This project is considered unfinished.
+Only the proxy loaded with official plugins can be guarenteed functional; parts of the legacy plugin API are untested and/or locked.
+The new plugin API of Starfish v2 has been overhauled with full unlocked support for world data, inventories, and even an injectable overlay module for rendering over your game.

 # Starfish Proxy

 A Minecraft proxy server for Hypixel with an advanced plugin system, packet modification capabilities, and built-in security features.
-Designed to provide an alternative to something like Raven's scripting API, but for legit players on any client.
+Designed to provide an alternative to Forge mods or Raven's scripting API, but for legit players and on any client.

-## Disclaimer

-I heavily utilized Claude Code for this project.
-I try to the best of my ability to produce quality, readable code but my very limited experience can limit that.
-If you are a developer and wish to help improve the project or assist, please let me know.

 ## Quick Start